Self-Avoiding Walks on Cayley Graphs Through the Lens of Symbolic Dynamics

 A first observation is that $\Xs_{G,S} = \varnothing$ for a generating set if and only if $G$ is a finite group; this is a consequence of Konig's Lemma (see~\cite{watkins1986infinite}).
 As we only consider infinite finitely generated groups, unless explicitly stated, the skeletons are never empty.
 Next, if $\pi = (e_i)_{i\in\Z}$ is a bi-infinite SAW on the Cayley graph $\Gamma(G,S)$, its inverse $\pi^{-1} = (e_i^{-1})_{i\in\Z}$ is also a bi-infinite SAW.
 Therefore, for each configuration $x\in \Xs_{G,S}$, its inverse configuration $x^{-1}(k) = x(k)^{-1}$ belongs to $\Xs_{G,S}$.\\

-By definition, configurations in the skeleton $\Xs_{G,S}$ avoid words from the word problem $\WP(G,S)$.
-But is it true that a non trivial group element necessarily appears as a word on $S$ in $\mathcal{L}(\Xs_{G,S})$?
+Next, as shown in Figure~\ref{fig:finite_SAW_Z2_non_infinite}, the word $w = a^{-2}b^{2}a^5b^{-2}a^{-2}b$ in $\Z^2$ avoids factors from the word problem but does not define a configuration.
+Nevertheless, the word $ab$ defines the same group element, and can be extended to a complete configuration.
+Is this always the case?
+Is it true that for every non-trivial group element there is a word evaluating to it in $\mathcal{L}(\Xs_{G,S})$?
 For every finitely generated group $G$ and every group element $g\in G$, one can find a generating set $S$ such that this is true (Proposition~\ref{prop:non_trivial_in_one_skeleton}).

 \begin{proposition} Let $G$ be a finitely generated group.
 Then there exists $S$ a generating set for $G$ such that for every non trivial group element $g\in G$, there exists a word $w\in S^*$ such that $\overline{w} = g$ and $w\in\mathcal{L}(\Xs_{G,S})$. \end{proposition}